musser004/Portfolio-Fully_Functional_Bootstrap_Flask_Blog/README.md

 Live deployed website: https://web-production-9a41.up.railway.app/

 Description: Fully functioning blog where the users can register an email + password, then can leave comments on blog posts.
 Only the admin user can create, edit, and remove blog posts.
-Front-end development using Bootstrap, back-end development using Flask
+Front-end development using Bootstrap, back-end development using Flask.
+Connects to PostgreSQL database for blog posts/user/comment data

 Python Libraries: Flask, SQL-Alchemy, Datetime, OS